scriptnull/compilex/README.md

-<h1>compileX</h1>
+<h1>compilex</h1>
 [![NPM version](https://badge.fury.io/js/compilex.svg)](http://badge.fury.io/js/compilex)
 [![Build Status](https://travis-ci.org/scriptnull/compileX.svg?branch=master)](https://travis-ci.org/scriptnull/compileX)
 <br/>

-compileX is a node.js library which is used to build online code editor/compiler websites and webservices.
+compilex is a node.js library which is used to build online code editor/compiler websites and webservices.

 You can compile and respond back outputs for all the languages that can be compiled by the server.